English Questions

 A sentence/a part of the sentence is underlined.
 Four alternatives are given to the underlined part which will improve the sentence.
 Choose the correct alternative and click the button corresponding to it.
 In case no improvement is needed, click the button corresponding to "No improvement".

-Answer & Explanation Answer: A) adapted to
+Answer & Explanation Answer: B) too fast to be understood

 Explanation: